tobysmith568/which-node-js/src/documents/faq.md

 On the [https://nodejs.org/about/releases/](https://nodejs.org/about/releases/) page, they explain that library authors _should_ use "Current" versions of Node.js to ensure that their library can support them.
 The page continues to say that "General use" and "Production apps" _should_ use LTS versions.

 When this website suggests that you should use specific version, it's purely based on those premises.
-This website makes no original suggestions about what version best.
+This website makes no original suggestions about what version is best.

 ## Do you have an API I can use to get the current versions for use in my CI/CD pipelines?